MetaMask/metamask-docs/services/reference/base/index.md

 :::info See also

-- The [official Base documentation ](https://docs.base.org/)for more information.
+- The [official Base documentation](https://docs.base.org/) for more information.
 - The official
-[Optimism Ethereum JSON-RPC API documentation](https://docs.optimism.io/builders/node-operators/json-rpc) (Bedrock release) custom Base methods.
+[Optimism Ethereum JSON-RPC API documentation](https://docs.optimism.io/builders/node-operators/json-rpc) (Bedrock release) for custom Base methods.

 :::